snsanich/symfony-skeleton/README.md

 To prepare your local dev environment just run `vagrant up`.
 All actions to setup projects should be automated and ideally shouldn't require any manual actions.

+### XDebug

+This project template provides simple remote debugging with xdebug.
+To use xdebug sessions verify that your IDE KEY is `PHPSTORM` and xdebug port is `9009`.